Terms of the Grant

 - Relationship to Nominating Institution

 The award will be made to eligible institutions on behalf of the recipient.
 Each investigator is directly responsible to the institution for proper management of funds and project performance.
+International applicants (those with non-US currency) must consult with their institution prior to the grant submission and consider the impact of currency exchange rates and/or transfer fees for the grant.
+These expected expenses should be included as part of the proposed budget and expenses thereof are to be included in the total direct costs.

 - Alteration of Research Plan